hpc2n/selecting-modules/docs/batch.md

 # Modules in batch scripts

+!!! note "Objectives"

+    - learn briefly about using modules in batch jobs
+    - learn about the difference between when it is a serial, MPI, and GPU job

 This section looks at how to use modules in batch scripts.
 This is done much the same as when you just load them on the command line.

 !!! note